 A Marion Superior Court judge in Indianapolis reportedly issued an order Friday, requiring the Gary Community School Corp. to maintain a temperature of 68 degrees in all areas of the building and remove standing water throughout the school from the burst pipes.

-"Right now we don't have enough classroom at 68 degrees to have school tomorrow," Little said Sunday night.
+"Right now we don't have enough classrooms at 68 degrees to have school tomorrow," Little said Sunday night.
 "If most of the rooms warm up and we could move kids around, that would be fine, but we did a room count and right now we aren't even half way there."

 Gary Superintendent Cheryl Pruitt said Sunday night her school corporation made repairs Wednesday.
 She puzzled over the cause of the problem.